aleph2c/miros/doc/i_mongol_example.rst

 The named methods in the HorserArcher and OtherHorseArcher classes represent code that used to exist in their HSMs.
 Upon scanning the design, I noticed there was a lot of code repetition.
-To DRY my Python up, while also simplifying the diagram, I thought of names to describe the actions of these repetitive code snippets.
-Then I sucked this repetitive code up out of the HSMs, into named methods in the HorseArcher and OtherHorseArcher classes.
+To DRY my Python up I sucked the repetitive code up out of the HSMs, into named methods in the HorseArcher and OtherHorseArcher classes.

 The HorseArcher class also has a static method: ``HorseArcher.get_name``.
-Previously, we were going to reference the other horse archer's by their IP addresses.
-But if we named them this way, we could not run more than one horse archer process per machine without breaking the design.
+In our previous design, we were going to reference the other horse archer's by their IP addresses.
+But if we named them this way, we could not run more than one horse archer process per machine without breaking the software.
 I don't have ten computers in my LAN; so I will have to test multiple processes per device to confirm that the design is working.
 The ``HorseArcher.get_name`` static method will provide *unique* names so that we can create horse archers on the same machine.

 Now let's talk about the battle statechart.
 Things have become quite complicated, and we are starting to face the limitations of the Umlet tool used to describe our picture.
-The diagram is too big to fit on this page, so we compact a large part of it into the deceit_in_detail substate glyph.
+The diagram is too big to fit on this page, so we compact a large part of it into the deceit_in_detail 'substate' glyph.
 This means, there is something else here, but we have hidden it from view.
 We will talk about it soon enough.